Policy Against Harassment and Misconduct

-The nature of the work we do encourages connection, collaboration and community.
+The nature of the work we do encourages connection, collaboration, and community.
 Relationships, and even marriage and families, have grown from the social connections made at Magnet Theater.
 This policy is not intended to prevent the development of mature adult relationships.

-With regard to any sexual relationship between any Magnet Theater instructor and any student who is not currently enrolled in that instructors class, instructors are strongly discouraged from engaging in any such relationship.
-Any instructor who engages in a physical relationship with a current student not enrolled in his or her class, must disclose the relationship to the School Director at the earliest practicable time or may be subject to disciplinary action including termination.
+With regard to any sexual relationship between any Magnet Theater instructor and any student who is not currently enrolled in that instructor’s class, instructors are strongly discouraged from engaging in any such relationship.
+Any instructor who engages in a physical relationship with a current student not enrolled in that instructor’s class, must disclose the relationship to the School Director at the earliest practicable time or may be subject to disciplinary action including termination.
 Magnet Theater also reserves the right, even if the instructor properly and promptly makes all required disclosures, to take disciplinary action at its discretion.
 This organization expects its instructors to demonstrate mature judgment, ethical and honest behavior, and to represent Magnet Theater as a role model both in the classroom, on stage, and in social situations throughout the larger community.

 Making Complaints of Harassment

-If a person does not feel comfortable informing any of these individuals, or is not able to do so, that person is also invited to report their complaint to Theater Co-Founder Ed Herbstman or Theater Co-Founder Armando Diaz.
+If a person does not feel comfortable informing any of these individuals, or is not able to do so, that person is also invited to report a complaint to Theater Co-Founder Ed Herbstman or Theater Co-Founder Armando Diaz.

 Special Note On Reported Criminal Activity

-It is within Magnet Theaters right to revoke privileges or permission to participate in any or all Magnet Theater related activities with or without cause.
-Magnet Theater, at its sole discretion, may make notifications to the complainant and/or violator, the scope and detail of which will be determined by at the sole discretion of Magnet Theater.
+It is within Magnet Theater’s right to revoke privileges or permission to participate in any or all Magnet Theater related activities with or without cause.
+Magnet Theater, at its sole discretion, may make notifications to the complainant and/or violator, the scope, and detail of which will be determined by at the sole discretion of Magnet Theater.